kaiwenzha/Android-Kernel-Scheduler/README.md

 ![5](./src/mixed.PNG)

-​	To better reveal the relationships between three scheduling policies, we create the above three graphs to visualize the performance of these three policies under a sequence of process numbers.
+​To better reveal the relationships between three scheduling policies, we create the above three graphs to visualize the performance of these three policies under a sequence of process numbers.
 Obviously, **SCHED_WRR performs better than the other two scheduling policies in CPU-Bound, IO-bound and Mixed tasks.**